-The M.D. of Provost and Flagstaff County exist as neighbouring municipalities in East Central Alberta in a rural prairie landscape that share over 23 straight miles of borderland with the unique added aspect of the Battle River constituting the shared border.
-Moreover, a substantial amount of industrial development in close proximity to their shared border is characteristic of the level of oil and gas operations throughout both Municipalities.
+The County of Paintearth No. 18 and Flagstaff County exist as neighbouring municipalities in East Central Alberta in a rural prairie landscape that share approximately 94 miles of borderland with the unique added aspect of the Battle River constituting the shared border.
 Due to their shared border, they have decided to provide for the long-term planning of rural lands between the two Municipalities.
 They also value the advantages of predetermined processes for land use and development where one municipality's border areas are affected by the other's new developments.
-Therefore, both of the Municipalities have decided to develop an Intermunicipal Development Plan to provide a predetermined framework to make long-term land use planning decisions.
+Therefore, both Municipalities have decided to develop an Intermunicipal Development Plan to provide a predetermined framework to make long-term land use planning decisions.